Jyotirmoy-Goswami/pseudo-spectral-crash-course/README.md

 No resources Available
 ## Lecture 6:

-Regarding Aliasing and de-aliasing methods, I have explained in short in the next lecture (**Lecture 7**).
+Regarding Aliasing and de-aliasing methods, I will explain in short in the next lecture (**Lecture 7**).
 But for a more detailed overview you can look at the following link:
 * https://en.wikipedia.org/wiki/Aliasing
 * https://www.astro.auth.gr/~vlahos/GravitoplasmaWS1/pseudo-spectral_2.pdf